Connect With Us

 If you attend a NCCC class at one of our extension sites, report all incidents such as thefts, assaults, harassment, suspicious persons or vehicle accidents to the local police agency.
 In Niagara County this can be accomplished by dialing 911 during an emergency situation.

-Based on the type of incident, a determination will be made to call the NYSP or NCSO immediately or upon completion of the security officer's investigation.
+Based on the type of incident, a determination will be made to call the NYSP or NCSO immediately or upon completion of the officer's investigation.
 A copy of the report will be forwarded to the police if necessary.

 To assist us, we will ask for evidence, witnesses, suspects, identifying markings, and other related information.
 Serial numbers or identifiable markings are vitally important.
 Items may turn up on campus grounds, in pawnshops, during police arrests, and by inquiring through the National Crime Prevention Computer.